£0.00

 Refrigerators & Freezers

 Defrost and empty 24 hours in advance.
 Remove shelves and drawers.
 Keep upright to protect compressor.
 Protect compressor and components with blankets.
 Strap securely to a white goods sack truck.
 For stairs, use a stairclimber sack truck.
-Never lay flat unless manufacturer allows.
+Do not lay flat unless the manufacturer explicitly permits it; in which case, follow the manufacturer’s standing time before powering on when in its final position.

 General Heavy Items